 There are many aeroponic growing systems with the simplest being an AeroGarden for home gardeners.
 These are small countertop growers for indoors, even a kitchen counter.
 Larger aeroponic systems can grow many types of vegetables.

-Check out the video below to see no soil gardening in action: From rooftop to table top from CNN:
+Check out the video below to see no soil gardening in action:

 A term coined by Dr. Brett Roe, vermiponics is the combination of vermiculture (the husbandry of worms for composting and garden use) and gardening techniques to create a nearly closed-loop system for the growing of edibles.